microsoft/service-fabric-observer/Documentation/Observers.md

 **In order for ContainerObserver to function properly on Windows, FabricObserver must be configured to run as Admin or System user.** This is not the case for Linux deployments.

-Version 3.1.18 introduces support for concurrent docker stats data parsing and reporting by ContainerObserver.
+**Version 3.1.18 introduces support for concurrent docker stats data parsing and reporting by ContainerObserver**.
 You can enable/disable this feature by setting the boolean value for ContainerObserverEnableConcurrentMonitoring.
 Note that this is disabled by default.
 If your compute configuration includes multiple CPUs (logical processors >= 4) and you monitor several containerized services, then you should consider enabling this capability as it will significantly decrease the time it takes ContainerObserver to complete monitoring/reporting.
 If you do not have a capable CPU configuration, then enabling concurrent monitoring will not do anything.